Best Of17 min read

 If your site needs to handle traffic spikes

-Fundraising campaigns, viral advocacy moments, and disaster response can send traffic through the roof overnight.
-SiteGround on the GrowBig plan handles this better than budget competitors, and their Google Cloud infrastructure gives you actual elasticity.
+Fundraising campaigns, viral moments, and emergency response can send traffic skyrocketing overnight.
+SiteGround on the GrowBig plan handles this better than budget options, and their Google Cloud infrastructure gives you actual elasticity.
 A2 Hosting's Turbo plans are worth considering here too.

 If you're inheriting a mess from a previous webmaster

-InMotion's free migration assistance (up to 30 sites) is genuinely valuable when you're untangling whatever the previous volunteer left behind.
-Their 90-day money-back guarantee also gives you a long runway — roughly 3 full months — to make sure everything transferred correctly before you're locked in.
+InMotion's free migration (up to 30 sites) is genuinely valuable when untangling whatever was left behind.
+Their 90-day money-back guarantee also gives you roughly 3 months to verify everything transferred correctly before you're locked in.

 If WordPress is your non-negotiable platform

 Both Bluehost and DreamHost carry WordPress.org's official recommendation, and for good reason.
 Either works beautifully.
-Bluehost edges ahead if you want 24/7 phone support.
-DreamHost wins if you value flexibility (month-to-month billing) and privacy.
+Bluehost wins if you want 24/7 phone support.
+DreamHost wins if you value flexibility and privacy.

 The Verdict: Top Picks by Use Case

-Look, if you pressed me for one recommendation to hand to a nonprofit executive director who has exactly 10 minutes to make this decision — I'd say Hostinger.
-The pricing is honest, the interface is clean enough for non-technical staff, performance punches above its weight class, and the feature set covers 90% of nonprofit needs without drama.
+If you pressed me for one recommendation for an executive director with 10 minutes to decide — I'd say Hostinger.
+Pricing is honest, the interface works for non-technical staff, performance punches above its weight, and features cover 90% of nonprofit needs without drama.

-But here's my honest hot take: SiteGround is the hosting provider nonprofits should use if they can access their nonprofit discount and are willing to pay slightly more for it.
+But here's my honest take: SiteGround is the hosting provider nonprofits should use if they can access their nonprofit discount and are willing to pay a bit more.
 The support quality alone — real humans, fast responses, actual solutions — is worth the premium when your development director is panicking because the donation page won't load at 8 PM on Giving Tuesday.
-I've seen cheap hosting turn a $50/year savings into a $5,000 missed fundraising night.
-It happens more than people admit.
+A cheap hosting failure can cost you $5,000 in missed fundraising.
+It happens.

-And a second hot take while I'm at it: the obsession with finding the absolute cheapest hosting is honestly one of the more counterproductive habits in the nonprofit tech world.
+And one more thing: obsessing over finding the absolute cheapest hosting is honestly counterproductive.
 At $2-4/month, you're splitting hairs.
 Spend an extra $2/month and get something with real support.

 Quick picks: